Qwant/addresses-importer/deduplicator/README.md

 Duplicate criteria
 ------------------

-Two addresses are consider as duplicates if one of these two properties is
+Two addresses are considered as duplicates if one of these two properties is
 true:

  - The distance between the two addresses is less than 100 meters and according